 - Florida has the highest lightning strike density of anywhere in the U.S. (about 12 strikes for every square mile per year).

 - The small village of Kifuka in the mountains of eastern Democratic Republic of the Congo receives the most lightning strikes of anywhere on Earth.
 On average this region receives 158 lightning strikes per 1 square kilometer (0.39 sq mi) per year.

-- Many survivors of lightning strikes report that right before being struck by lightning their hair was standing on end and they had a metallic taste in their mouth.
+- Many survivors of lightning strikes report that right before being struck their hair was standing on end and they had a metallic taste in their mouth.

 - Lightning causes objects to explode because it instantly turns any water to steam.
 This includes concrete, trees, asphalt and clothes.
 It’s been known to blow the clothes off people due to the sweat/water instantly vaporizing creating a steam explosion.